Bay Area Bucket List: Hiking at Las Trampas Regional Wilderness

 Bollinger Canyon Road ends at a staging area that contains parking, information, restrooms drinking water and trailheads.

-Note: Due to Covid-19 there is not any water available right now and the restrooms are closed.
-Click here to find out Covid-19 Park and Trail updates.
+Note: Restrooms are open, but there is not any water available right now.
+Click here to find out Park updates.

 There are several different trailheads near the staging area that you can choose to hike on including the Rocky Ridge View Trail (2.7 mi.), the Cuesta Trail to Elderberry Loop (3.2 mi.), and the Elderberry to Questa Loop (4.6 mi.).
 Please be aware that there is quite an uphill climb to reach the ridge.
 This trail map provides you with the different options.
+My favorite route is to head south on the Elderberry Trail head from the staging area.
+Once I reach the spot where the Elderberry Trail connects to the Rocky Ridge View Trail, I head north.
+I continue along the Rocky Ridge View Trail and it eventually heads back downhill and deposits me back at the staging area.
+That particular path takes me around 2 hours to complete.
 We found the most lush fields of poppies on the eastern side of the ridge, towards the top, along the Rocky Ridge View Trail.

 What to Bring